Costochondritis

 • Discomfort with reaching, lifting, pushing, or rolling in bed

-Costochondritis often causes sharp, aching, or pressure-like pain around one or more rib joints at the front of the chest.
+Costochondritis often causes sharp, aching, burning, or pressure-like pain around one or more rib joints at the front of the chest.
 The symptoms may stay local or spread around the rib cage toward the upper back.

 • Pain with deep breathing, coughing, sneezing, or laughing